bibanon/bibanon/Stories/Cool-Story-Bro/Chapters/CSB-Shower-Thread.md

 ### 1244006

-> \>He'll probably shower and eat more of Snappy's Pizza again, because his More Than insurance policy leaves him enough money for pizza every Friday
+> \>He'll probably shower and eat more of Snappy's Pizza again, because his *More Than Insurance (TM)* policy leaves him enough money for pizza every friday

 FTFY